-Land conservation can be so many things - a way to fight climate change, preserve the historic character of the Monadnock region, and, in the case of the Sholls, honor a family's legacy.
-Nan and Cal Sholl moved to the Monadnock region in the 1970s and loved the natural landscapes and wildlife.
-When Nan died in 2020 and Cal in 2021, their children saw preserving this land in Jaffrey as a way to honor their parent's memory, and help this region preserve a vital piece of wetland and forest.
+Land conservation can be so many things - a way to fight climate change, to preserve the historic character of the Monadnock region, and, in the case of the Sholls, to honor a family's legacy.
+Nan and Cal Sholl moved to the Monadnock region in the 1970s and loved the natural landscape and wildlife.
+When Nan died in 2020 and Cal in 2021, their children saw preserving this land in Jaffrey as a way to honor their parent's memory and help this region preserve a vital piece of wetland and forest.

-Wetlands make up more than half of this 56-acre property, and a stratified drift aquifer - a critical and highly productive groundwater resource - make up almost 16 acres of the property.
-Along over 2400 square feet of streams, and a connection to 941 acres of conserved properties to the east, the Sholl Wetland is an ideal habitat for local wildlife.
-The Monadnock Conservancy is proud to help this family honor their parents, and forever conserve an important piece of local wildlife habitat.
+Wetlands make up more than half of this 56-acre property, and a stratified drift aquifer - a critical and highly productive groundwater resource - underlies almost 16 acres.
+Along with over 2,400 feet of streams and a connection to 941 acres of conserved properties to the east, the Sholl Wetland is an ideal habitat for wildlife.
+The Monadnock Conservancy is proud to help this family honor their parents and forever conserve an important water and wildlife resource.